 The Indonesian market is an emerging market that brings major opportunities for foreign businesses as it lies in a strategic location in relation to giant economies such as China and India and fast-growing economies in Southeast Asia.
-Besides the undeniable potentials, companies also face some big barrier when entering this market, especially in terms of language and culture.
+Besides the undeniable potential, companies also face some big barriers when entering this market, especially in terms of language and culture.

 In today’s post, we will discuss both opportunities and obstacles of conducting a business in Indonesia as well as the need to properly localize your content in the Indonesian market.

 #1.
 Potential Market With A Population Of 270 Million

 Indonesia is the fourth-largest population country, with over 270 million people (as of December 2020).
 The population is expected to grow to 330 million in the next 30 years.
 What’s more, the UN also projects that by 2050 two thirds of Indonesia’s population will live in urban areas, which is a positive development as urbanization and industrialization are necessary for the country to grow into the ranks of a middle-income country.
 The facts speak for themselves, the Indonesian market still has huge room for future growth and a potential market for overseas companies to explore.